No-Fee Credit Card Processing

 To correctly set up free credit card processing, there are rules you must follow in order to comply:

-- Debit card transactions cannot have surcharges.
+- Exclude debit card transactions from surcharges.

 Surcharges must be clearly communicated